Brandon Malone

 He has particular experience in areas of law affecting the media such as defamation, contempt of court and copyright.
 He was engaged for a number of years as a shift lawyer for a number of Scottish newspapers where he gave regular pre-publication advice.

 He is an accredited arbitrator and a Fellow of the Chartered Institute of Arbitrators.
-He also sits regularly as a part time Judge of the First-tier tribunal.
+He also sits regularly as a part time Judge of the First-tier tribunal and is a legally qualified Chair for the Scottish Social Services Council.

 For further details about his arbitration practice, please visit his website at laurencekennedy.com.